mvolkmann/blog/src/terminal-tips.md

 that were entered since the last time the terminal was cleared.

 The {% aTargetBlank "https://app.warp.dev/referral/24D6GX",
-"warp" %} terminal solves all of these issues.
+"Warp" %} terminal solves all of these issues.
 The last command entered sticks to the top of the pane while its output scrolls below it.
 Clicking the command causes the output to scroll back to its first line.